How Safe Is Your School's Reopening Plan? Here's What To Look For

 "The best option for children getting to school would be for their parents to drop them off," says Dr. Tina Tan, pediatrics infectious disease specialist at Northwestern University in Chicago.
 Or walk or bike to school.

 But that's not an option for many families, so to make busing safer, limit capacity to 50%, says Dr. Ravina Kullar, an epidemiologist and spokesperson for the Infectious Disease Society of America.
-The children and the driver should be physically distanced by at least six feet and everyone should wear masks.
+The children and the driver should be physically distanced by at least 6 feet, and everyone should wear masks.
 Ideally there's assigned seating, and tape marks designating where kids should sit, she says.

 If possible, keep the bus windows open to improve ventilation, says Dr. Judith Guzman-Cottrill, a pediatric infectious disease specialist at Oregon Health & Science University.
-Airflow helps dilute the virus which reduces the risk of infection.
+Airflow helps dilute the virus, this reducing the risk of infection.

 "Students' hands should be sanitized before they enter the bus," says Laurie Combe, president of the National Association of School Nurses.
 Combe suggests mounting a sanitizer dispenser at the entrance of the bus for children to use as they board.